josephsl/wintenApps/readme.md

 ## Voice access (Windows 11)

-* NVDA will announce Voice access messages such as microphone toggle from everywhere.
+* NVDA will announce Voice access messages such as microphone toggle from everywhere (if NVDA is installed).

 [1]: https://github.com/josephsl/wintenapps/wiki/w10changelog